Overview of the L5 vertebra

-Among the nerves associated with this vertebra is the sciatic nerve, the largest nerve in the body.
-When the sciatic nerve is irritated or impinged at the L5 level, a patient can experience the following symptoms:
+Among the nerves associated with this vertebra is the sciatic nerve — the largest nerve in the body.
+When the sciatic nerve is irritated or compressed at the L5 level, a patient can experience the following symptoms:

-Spinal Conditions Affecting the L5
+Spinal conditions affecting the L5 vertebra

-This degeneration of the lumbar spine can begin to place too much stress on this disc, the disc wall can weaken and bulge into the spinal canal, where it can come into contact with a nerve root or the spinal cord itself.
-A bulging disc between the lumbar vertebrae won’t necessarily cause back pain, but when it does, the symptoms can be debilitating and extremely disruptive.
+This degeneration of the lumbar spine can begin to place too much stress on the disc, causing the disc wall to weaken and bulge into the spinal canal, where it can come into contact with a nerve root or the spinal cord itself.
+A bulging disc between the lumbar vertebrae may not cause back pain, but when it does, the symptoms can be debilitating and extremely disruptive.

-Treatment for L5 Conditions
+Treatment for conditions at the L5 vertebra